Judicial Academy

 The Judicial Academy helps lawyers who are interested in becoming judges learn about the profession and improve their chances of appointment or election to the bench.

-As of early 2025, 35 alumni of the first Judicial Academy classes will have made it to the bench.
+As of early 2025, 36 alumni of the first Judicial Academy classes had made it to the bench.
 See below for the full list.

 “I absolutely loved the Judicial Academy, and I highly recommend that anyone aspiring to a judicial career invest in this course,” said Presiding Judge Lorrie Sinclair Taylor of the 20th Judicial District Court in Loudoun County, Virginia.
 She became the first African-American judge in the history of Loudoun County.